 |Nikon D3500« »||Y||mono||mono||-||-||mini||2.0||Y||-||Y||Nikon D3500|

 It is notable that the CL offers wifi support, while the 50D does not.
 Wifi can be a very convenient means to transfer image data to an off-camera location.

 The CL is a recent model that features in the current product line-up of Leica.
 In contrast, the 50D has been discontinued (but it can be found pre-owned on eBay).
 As a replacement in the same line of cameras, the 50D was succeeded by the Canon 60D.

 Review summary: Leica CL vs Canon 50D

-So what conclusions can be drawn?
+So how do things add up?
 Is there a clear favorite between the Leica CL and the Canon 50D?
-Below is a summary of the relative strengths of each of the two contestants.
+A synthesis of the relative strong points of each of the models is listed below.